Our Guide to the Best Harbour and Ocean Swimming Pools in Sydney

 - While the harbour pools tend to have operating hours, the ocean pools are open around the clock; just take care if you’re swimming after dark or when the sea is wild.

-The Pool Lady is a project documenting one woman’s attempt to swim every public pool in Sydney while the blog Swimming Pool Stories is just a delight to browse.
+To learn more about the best harbour and ocean swimming pools in Sydney, browse these sites: The Pool Lady is a project documenting one woman’s attempt to swim every public pool in Sydney while the blog Swimming Pool Stories is just a delight to browse.
 Don’t be surprised if they have you packing your ‘cossies’ (as we used to call swimming costumes as kids) and booking a flight to Sydney.